StoneOrbits/VortexEngine/docs/basic_usage.md

   2. A **long click** is like saying '_this one please_', to select an option
   3. And finally, **holds** are primarily used to open the menus

-Some devices have a 2nd navigaion button.
-A **long click** on this button is like saying '_nevermind_', and returns to displaying modes.
+Some devices have 2 buttons.
+A **long click** on the second button is like saying '_nevermind_', or '_back_', and returns to displaying modes.

 Almost everything can be achieved with only **short** and **long** clicks.

-Now that you understand the basics of controlling your vortex device, try **holding** the navigation button till the leds start alternating white blinks.
-This is how the menus are opened, continue reading more over at [The Menus](menus.html)
+Those are the basics of controlling a Vortex Device.

+Next, try opening the menus by **holding** the navigation button till the leds blink white, then continue reading more over at [The Menus](menus.html)